alanbacay02/mock-travel-website/README.md

 * Learn how to pass props to components.
 * Learn how to create popular components (popout menus, card components).
 * Learn how to create dynamic content with Javascript (expand and collapse grids).
+* Learn how to map over mock JSON data and display them dynamically using carousels.

 # My Socials!
 * [Linkedin](https://www.linkedin.com/in/alan-neale-bacay-ii-60aa48258/)